jeb2239/CINQ/docs/tutorial.md

 ##__Putting it all together__

-The examples in the previous section seem to be fairly trivial, and you may be wondering what is the benefit of using CINQ over just implementing these seemingly simple functions yourself and applying them to the actual container.
+The examples in the previous sections seem to be fairly trivial, and you may be wondering what is the benefit of using CINQ over just implementing these seemingly simple functions yourself and applying them to the actual container.

 One of the main benefits is that CINQ functions are able to be applied one after the other to form a much more complicated query.